 Three-Time Olympic Gold Medalist

-Currently, Jennifer is an Athlete Ambassador with the International Olympic Committee and the International Ice Hockey Federation.
-She is an active ambassador for Right to Play and Eat Smart Ontario, and also works with the Special Olympics, Kidsport, Children’s Wish Foundation, Canadian Breast Cancer Foundation, CanFund, Ladies First Hockey Foundation, and Canadian Cancer Society.
+Botteril has taken several leadership and mentorship roles within the sports community and the greater community at large.
+She has worked on projects for the International Olympic Committee and the International Ice Hockey Federal, and is currently an ambassador for Right to Play.
+She has also worked with charities such as the Special Olympics, Kidsport, Children’s Wish Foundation, SickKids Hospital, CanFund, Hockey Canada Foundation, and Canadian Cancer Society.

-Jennifer’s father is a recognized sports psychologist, her mother competed in two Olympic Games as a speedskater, and her brother is the assistant general manager for the Pittsburgh Penguins.
+Botteril’s career is inspired by her family.
+Her father is a renowned sports psychologist, her mother competed in two Olympic Games as a speedskater, and her brother is a three-time Stanley Cup champion with the Pittsburgh Penguins and is currently the general manager for the Buffalo Sabres.